sanjaycit/admission_assistant_ai_mini_project/README.md

 ## Architecture Overview

 The system employs an advanced Retrieval-Augmented Generation (RAG) architecture.
-When a student asks about a specific college's admission process, the backend attempts to answer using a local vector database (ChromaDB).
-If the specific data is missing or stale, the system falls back to live web scraping.
-The extracted data is ingested, vectorized using Ollama, and cached before a generative AI (Google Gemini) synthesizes the final step-by-step response and cites its sources.
+When a student asks about a specific college, the backend first classifies the query into a guidance type (`eligibility`, `documents`, `deadlines`, `process`, or `fees`).
+It then attempts to answer using a local vector database (ChromaDB), but only if the cached context is verified to be aligned with the query's topic.
+If the context is missing, stale, or mismatched, the system falls back to live web scraping.
+The extracted data is ingested, vectorized using Ollama, and cached before Google Gemini synthesizes the final response in the appropriate format (structured guide, comparison table, or concise factual answer) and cites its sources.

 ### Architecture Diagram